abinit/abiconda/README.md

 For further information on the conda package manager, please consult the [official conda documentation](https://conda.io/docs/using/).

-Note that the ``abiconda`` executables are useful if you want to try Abinit on your machine but they are not supposed to be used for high-performance calculations.
+Note that these pre-compiled executables are useful if you want to try Abinit on your machine but they are not supposed to be used for high-performance calculations.

 For examples of configuration files to configure/compile Abinit on clusters, please visit the